andreybleme/andreybleme.github.io/_posts/2018-02-04-creating-page-visit-statistics-using-redis.markdown

 Creating a real-time access counter to generate statistics for a website might seem to be a complex task involving different systems or something like this.
 By using redis, we can do it quickly, without any performance negative impact and using a tiny memory space.

 For this example, let's store statistics about daily visited pages This way we'll be able to know how many times a page was visited for each day.
-Consider a website called "Redis expert" containing the pages:
+Consider a website "Redis expert" containing the pages:

 ```
 /home